Skip to content

 Lymphatic Drainage Massage

 The name lymphatic drainage massage comes from a technique called lymphatic drainage.
-To use the word ‘massage’ in conjunction with lymphatic drainage is not a great idea because the two are distinct from one another and they generally affect separate systems in the body.
+To use the word ‘massage’ in conjunction with ‘lymphatic drainage’ can be confusing because the two generally affect separate body systems.
+Therefore, they are quite distinct from one another.
 Conventional massage targets mainly the muscles, joints, ligaments and tendons.
 Lymphatic drainage targets the lymphatic system with the flow-on effect of supporting the venous, nervous and immune systems.
-And because 80% of the lymphatic system lives in the top 3 – 5 mm of the skin, conventional massage will actually work against lymph drainage due to its excessive pressure on the tiny superficial lymph vessels.
+Delicate collector vessels comprise 80% of the lymphatic system and live in the top 3 – 5 mm of our skin.
+MLD, or manual lymphatic drainage is very gentle for this reason.
+Conventional massage will work against lymph drainage due to the collapsing effect on these tiny superficial lymph vessels, as well as the increase in lymphatic load.
 BOOK NOW

 What is Manual Lymphatic Drainage ?